Table of Contents

 - Taxi, limo, and ride-sharing drivers- 0.04%

-An individual with the above-mentioned blood alcohol level is legally considered unfit to get behind the wheels.
+An individual with the above-mentioned blood alcohol level is legally considered unfit to get behind the wheel.

 1. DUI Breath Test

-DUI Breath test in California could be divided into two categories.
+DUI Breath tests in California could be divided into two categories.
 They are

 - Pre-arrest preliminary alcohol screening (PAS) tests